matthew-brett/pydagogue/curious_git.rst

 ``stunning_figure.png.v3`` and her version will have the same name, but they will be different, and this will cause a mess if we try and merge our work.

 What if we use the file hash values as unique filenames?
-For example, we might do something like the following.

 First we make a directory to put the unique file contents: